navinskyy/encrypting-thunderbird/README.md

 If "No Key Available" Appears

-Check:

-cs Thunderbird
-      │
-      ▼
-OpenPGP Key Manager
+Open OpenPGP Key Manager.

-      │
-      ▼
-yourname PUBLIC KEY
-      │
-      ▼
-yourname@bdo.ph.com
+Check that the yourname public key is present.

+Confirm that it is associated with yourname@bdo.ph.com.

 If the key is missing, import yourname-public.asc.

-08 · Send the Encrypted Email
+Step 8 — Send the Encrypted Email

 Once Thunderbird confirms that encryption is available:

-Review the recipient.
+Review the recipient address.

-Confirm Encrypt is enabled.
+Confirm that Encrypt is enabled.

 Click Send Encrypted.

-┌──────┐
-│  cs  │
-└──┬───┘
-   │
-   │ 🔒 Encrypt
-   ▼
-┌───────────────────────┐
-│ YOURNAME PUBLIC KEY   │
-└───────────┬───────────┘
-            │
-            ▼
-┌───────────────────────┐
-│ 🔒 ENCRYPTED EMAIL    │
-└───────────┬───────────┘
-            │
-            │ 🔓 Decrypt
-            ▼
-┌───────────────────────┐
-│ YOURNAME PRIVATE KEY  │
-└───────────┬───────────┘
-            │
-            ▼
-       📖 READABLE
-          MESSAGE
+Wait for the message to be sent.

+Open the recipient's Thunderbird account.

-🔐 The recipient's corresponding private key is required to decrypt the message.
+Important: The recipient's corresponding private key is required to decrypt the encrypted message.

-🔎 VERIFICATION
+🔎 PART 6 — VERIFY ENCRYPTION

-09 · Verify That the Message Is Encrypted
+Step 9 — Verify That the Message Is Encrypted

 Open the received message in Thunderbird.

-Look for the OpenPGP indicator or message security information.
+Look for the OpenPGP indicator.

-A correctly encrypted message may show:
+Open the message security information if available.

+Confirm that Thunderbird shows information similar to:

-🔒 Message Is Encrypted
+Message Is Encrypted

-Thunderbird may also display information about the decryption key:
+Thunderbird may also display information about the decryption key, such as:

-Your decryption key:
+Your decryption key: 0x...
-0x...

 A status such as:

-✓ Good Digital Signature
+Good Digital Signature

-🔒 Message Is Encrypted
+Message Is Encrypted

-provides OpenPGP security information confirming encryption.
+provides OpenPGP security information about the message.

-✅ Verification Table
+Verification

-Test
+Check

 Expected Result